Woman Speaker Shortage

 If I may add, new shows should be subject to the same mandate.
 For example, I would ask the same rules be applied to MSNBC’s guest speakers on the morning news broadcast Morning Joe.

-When that happens, I’ve witnessed an unseemly pack mentality emerges where the banter veers into “boys will be boys” teasing.
+When that happens, I’ve witnessed an unseemly pack mentality emerge where the banter veers into “boys will be boys” teasing.

 In the interim, there is something we can do to advocate for better representation of women speakers at conferences, events, and news broadcasts.
 Add your voice to the chorus and pay it forward by sharing with your friends.
-If we cook up a pithy twitter hashtag, it might even become a viral meme.
+If we cook up a pithy Twitter hashtag, it might help women be heard.